jitpack/jitpack.io/ANDROID.md

 It will install your library in your local maven repository ($HOME/.m2/repository).
 If install works and you have added a GitHub release it should work jitpack.io

-*Important* Please check [here](https://github.com/dcendents/android-maven-gradle-plugin#note-on-releases) which version of android-maven plugin is required for your Gradle version.
+**Important:** Please check [here](https://github.com/dcendents/android-maven-gradle-plugin#note-on-releases) which version of android-maven plugin is required for your Gradle version.
 Your Gradle version is specified in gradle/wrapper/gradle-wrapper.properties file.

 ## Examples